-Q: What’s up with the profanity?
+Q: What’s up with all the profanity?

 If you want to talk like a medical textbook, good for you.
 Hopefully someone will give a speech at your funeral about how you never dropped an f-bomb, and everybody can applaud you for being such a good person.

 Q: Can I write a guest post for your blog?

 I have several posts on here that are written by friends or random people from the internet.
-And as long as it’s fun and / or interesting – and Spain-related– I’m probably willing to publish it.
+And as long as it’s fun and / or interesting – and Spain-related, I’m probably willing to publish it.